Skip to main content

 Rohan Sachdeva

-Rohan Sachdeva (he/him) is a first-year student majoring in Computer Science at Seventh College.
+Rohan Sachdeva (he/him) is a second-year student majoring in Computer Science at Seventh College.
 He is inspired by his grandparents who, despite being born into hardship and poverty in villages in India, managed to get government jobs, thereby paving the way for him and his parents to access greater resources in San Jose, California.
 Growing up there, Rohan discovered a deep passion for mathematics, as well as puzzles and games like Chess, Sudoku, and Rubik's Cubes, which helped him to develop a problem-solving mindset at a young age.
 By actively taking part in courses, programs, and other opportunities, Rohan enjoyed learning mathematics, programming, engineering, and physics.
 Throughout high school, Rohan was engaged in the International Space Station Research Lab program where he worked with teams to develop three experiments to send to the International Space Station.
 Rohan has also led his school's Physics and Advanced Mathematics Clubs and served with organizations inside and outside of school to teach programming, robotics, mathematics, and physics to students of all ages from elementary to college.
 As a PATHS P6 Scholar studying Computer Science, Rohan hopes to apply new technologies and advancements in the field to make the world a better place and honor the efforts of those who came before him.

 • Nhi Tran